- Jeffree Star Cosmetics suffered a massive loss last month when $2.5 million worth of product was stolen from the company’s warehouse.

 Products Appear at Burlington

 Discount retailer Burlington has come under fire for selling cosmetics that were stolen from internet personality and cosmetics brand owner Jeffree Star.

 Earlier this month, Jeffree revealed that $2.5 million worth of product was stolen from his warehouse in California, including nearly an entire shade of an unreleased concealer.
 In a video discussing the robbery, Jeffree said he was working with law enforcement to track down the culprits, who he suspects are black market makeup sellers.

-Since the robbery, listings for stolen goods have appeared on social media sites like Facebook.
-However, fans were pretty surprised to see some of Jeffree’s products at their local Burlington, formerly known as Burlington Coat Factory.
+Since the robbery, listings for stolen goods have popped up on social media sites like Facebook.
+But, fans were pretty surprised to see some of Jeffree’s products at their local Burlington, formerly known as Burlington Coat Factory.

 Jeffree once again I hate to be a bother but I saw this on a fan group that im in and not sure if you allowed your products to sell at Burlington.
 I dmed you on if and I guess I’m not allowed to send pics so here you go pic.twitter.com/W6IsaULLT1— ????? ?? ?????????? (@RhyenOlivia) April 7, 2019